-Board members of The Red and Black plan to meet Thursday in Athens to try to resolve a dispute that recently led to the resignation of top editors of the University of Georgia's student-run daily newspaper.
+Board members of The Red and Black plan to meet Thursday in Athens to try to resolve a dispute that recently led to the.

 A source has told Patch that a meeting is planned in connection with the dispute.
 The resignations were in response to a draft memo from the Red and Black board that included guidelines for news coverage.

 "There has been a lot of miscommunication all around," a board member, who requested anonymity, said Friday.

 -- What's your reaction to the editors' resignations?
 The board's position?
 Tell us in the comments below.